adamwbull/minecraft-dcgan/README.md

 Survey: The survey questions and data from our research paper.

 Website: Source code for interactive website for viewing DCGAN outputs.
-Visit [this website for a live demo](https://minecraftgan.adambullard.com).